ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

     </a>
 </div>

-The button on top was attached by very carefully boring a hole in the top lid and pushing the base of the button through.
+The button on top was attached by very carefully drilling a hole in the top lid and pushing the base of the button through.
-The gap was thight enough for the button to stay firmly in place by friction alone, allowing it to removed later on.
+The gap was tight enough for the button to stay firmly in place by friction alone, allowing it to be removed later on.
-The Raspberry Pi was attached to the underside on the lid with some standoffs and superglue.
+The Raspberry Pi was attached to the underside on the lid with some standoffs and super glue.
-The Lid fits on the box and is held in place by magnets.
+The lid fits on the box and is held in place by magnets.
 This prevents any moving parts that might fail due to material fatigue, of hinges, since attaching these to the box and lid would be cumbersome, as screws can't easily take hold in the 3D printed material.
-A future, more elaborate version of the box could include cutouts for lid in the box.
+A future more elaborate version of the box could include cutouts for the lid in the box.

 <img alt="Raspberry Pi attached to the lid" src="{{ '/img/meeseeks/underside-lid.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 600px;">

 ## The code behind it
 The code behind the meeseeks box is a simple NodeJS application.
-As it is run on a raspberry pi we need to make use of raspi-io to make use of the GPIO on the board.
+As it is run on a Raspberry Pi we need to make use of `raspi-io` to make use of the GPIO on the board.
 I also use Johnny-Five as an abstraction layer.
 More information about Johnny-Five can be found <a href="http://johnny-five.io">on their extensive website.</a>

 *main.js*